Intro to Backcountry Canoeing

 Itinerary

 The Trip: This trip is four days (Day 1, Day 2, Day 3, Weather Day).
-Any paddle plan should account for potential weather issues, especially on big water where it is possible to become “windbound” and unable to paddle.
-If the weather is in our favor and the trip goes according to plan, we will return to Trout Brook on day 4, with an arrival back in Millinocket that afternoon or evening.
+Any paddle plan should account for potential weather delays, especially on big water where it is possible to become “windbound” and unable to paddle.
+If the weather is in our favor and the trip goes according to plan, we will return to Trout Brook on day 4, arriving back in Millinocket that afternoon or evening.
 If the weather delays us and we have to make full use of Weather Day, we will return on day 5.

 The plan is to paddle approximately 16 miles across serene and picturesque Grand Matagamon Lake while staying at three separate campsites along the way.